 (Because it can be soup or noodles!)
 Cumin is my favorite spice.
-Prague is my favorite city.
+Prague is my favorite city—in fact, we’re moving there in April 2017.
 Duran Duran is my favorite band.
 And these are six other favorite things that make my life better: my husband Dave, sports movies, leopard print, lousy truck stop (decaf) coffee, bear crawl, and Jane Eyre.

 I only have 1/3 of a thyroid, and that remaining bit doesn’t work.

 In 2009, right about the time I was hitting my goal weight and feeling on top of the world, I learned I had a nodule on my thyroid.
 The risk of cancer meant I had to have it removed, along with a little more than half of my thyroid.
 The thyroid remnant hung on for a few months, then it crapped out.
 I take Armour Thyroid and Synthroid (in split doses, twice a day), and mostly, it’s not too bad.
 It was a long road to getting my doses right, and I need to pay strict attention to heart rate, how hard I’m working out, how well I’m recovering, and my stress levels.
 If you’re curious about thyroid issues or are battling a naughty thyroid yourself, you can find details about my experience with this Frankenneck tag.

 My site used to be called The Clothes Make the Girl.

 I know that, really, it’s what’s inside that counts, but damn! if I’m not a sucker for the perfect little black dress and stompy black boots and a little sparkly what-what.
 Sometimes I wear all black just so I can pretend to be a spy who might need to outrun a bad guy.